teckglobal/teckglobal-brute-force-protect/readme.txt

 Enabled auto-updates via GitHub releases.
 == Upgrade Notice ==
+= 1.0.1 =
+Adds a debug logging toggle to Settings—update to test auto-updates and gain more control over logs!
 = 1.0.0 =
 Initial release—install to protect your WordPress site from brute force attacks and exploit scans!